Danganronpa 2×2: Development and release

-Danganronpa 2×2s additional scenario is written by Yoichiro Koizumi, under supervision by series creator Kazutaka Kodaka.
-Other returning staff from the original include composers Masafumi Takada and Jun Fukuda, and character designer Rui Komatsuzaki.
+Danganronpa: 2x2s scenario is written by Yoichiro Koizumi, under supervision by series creator Kazutaka Kodaka.
+Other returning staff from the original include character designer Rui Komatsuzaki, and composers Masafumi Takada and Jun Fukuda.
+The game was originally titled "Danganronpa 2: Take 2" during development, before being changed to the final title due to internal feedback.

-The game was revealed on September 12, 2025, during a Nintendo Direct presentation.
-It is scheduled for release in 2026 on Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.
+As part of the franchise's 15th anniversary, the game was revealed on September 12, 2025, during a Nintendo Direct presentation.
+It was scheduled for release in 2026, but was delayed to January 14, 2027; it will release on Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.